kylekennedy26/kylekennedy26/README.md

 - 👋 Hi, I’m @kylekennedy26
 - 👀 I’m interested in ...
-Software Development.
+Full-Stack Software Development.
-- 🌱 I’m currently learning ... vim, Java, C, C++, R, HTML 5/ CSS, SQL, PhP/JSP
+- 🌱 I’m currently learning ...
+React and PostgreSQL.
-- 💞️ I’m looking to collaborate on ... anything fun.
+- 💞️ I’m looking to collaborate on ... anything fun or challenging.
 - 📫 How to reach me ... @email - kylethomaskennedy@gmail.com

 <!---